-Oven and Shaker is where you come for some serious gourmet pizzas and Craft cocktails.
+Oven and Shaker are where you come for some serious gourmet pizzas and craft cocktails.
 For something sunny, try the Mediterranean Exploration Company.
 If you want a burger and fries, they do it right at Little Big Burger, and fresh-cut fries graced with truffle oil.

 There is a great dining scene in other Portland neighborhoods too.
 In SW (that’s south of Burnside).
-Lechon has a pleasing vibe, and it’s Argentian/Latin AMerican identity manages to please their vegetarian and vegan friends.
-The Russian and Eastern European focused Kacha, in SE (south of Burnside, and the other side of the river), has a huge buzz and great ratings.
+Lechon has a pleasing vibe, and it is Argentian/Latin American identity manages to please its vegetarian and vegan friends.
+The Russian and Eastern European-focused Kacha, in SE (south of Burnside, and the other side of the river), has a huge buzz and great ratings.

 Culture and Education